Find Trade Colleges

 Silver City, NM

-Western New Mexico University also took the #2 spot in our Best Mental & Social Health Services Bachelor’s Degree Trade Schools in New Mexico rankings.
+Western New Mexico University also made our Best Mental & Social Health Services Bachelor’s Degree Trade Schools in New Mexico list, coming in at #2.

 The average tuition and fees for an in-state undergraduate at ENMU - Main Campus are $6,738 a year.
 While working on their Bachelor's Degree, mental health services majors at ENMU - Main Campus accumulate an average of around $18,052 in student debt.

-ENMU - Main Campus did well in our overall quality rankings, too.
-It placed #1 on our Best Mental & Social Health Services Bachelor’s Degree Trade Schools in New Mexico list.
+ENMU - Main Campus also took the #1 spot in our Best Mental & Social Health Services Bachelor’s Degree Trade Schools in New Mexico rankings.

 Read More…

-NMSU Main Campus did well in our overall quality rankings, too.
-It placed #3 on our Best Mental & Social Health Services Bachelor’s Degree Trade Schools in New Mexico list.
+New Mexico Highlands University also took the #5 spot in our Best Mental & Social Health Services Bachelor’s Degree Trade Schools in New Mexico rankings.

 Read More…